apache/joshua/demo/README.md

 There are two steps:

-1. Start Joshua in server mode
+1. Start Joshua in server mode, using the config file provided in this directory:

-       $JOSHUA/bin/joshua -server-type http -server-port 5674 \
-         -feature-function OOVPenalty \
-         -feature-function "PhrasePenalty -owner custom" \
-         -weight-overwrite "OOVPenalty 1 PhrasePenalty -1" \
-         -mark-oovs -lowercase -projectcase -output-format %S

-   Alternately, you can use the config file in this directory, which contains all the above parameteres, and simply run it like this:

        $JOSHUA/bin/joshua -config demo.config